alegrey91/terracina/internal/stacks/stackruntime/internal/stackeval/README.md

-# Terraform Stacks Runtime Internal Architecture
+# Terracina Stacks Runtime Internal Architecture

-This directory contains the guts of the Terraform Stacks language runtime.
+This directory contains the guts of the Terracina Stacks language runtime.
 The public API to this is in the package two levels above this one, called `stackruntime`.